 1. This Technical Memorandum of Understanding sets out a framework for monitoring the performance of Sri Lanka under the program supported by the Stand-By Arrangement (SBA).
 It specifies the performance criteria and indicative targets (including adjustors) under which Sri Lanka's performance will be assessed through quarterly reviews, starting with the performance criteria for end-September 2010.
 Monitoring procedures and reporting requirements are also specified.
-The fifth review will take place on or after November 15, 2010, the sixth review on or after February 15, 2010, 2010, and the seventh review on or after April 15, 2011.
+The sixth review is contemplated to be completed by February 15, 2011, and the seventh review is contemplated to be completed by April 15, 2011.